Surface bundles over surfaces: new inequalities between signature, simplicial volume and Euler characteristic: Introduction

-\begin{prop} Let $N$ be the dual of the Euler class of the tangent bundle along the fibre of $E$.
+\begin{proposition} Let $E$ be an oriented surface bundle over a surface, with closed oriented base and fibre.
+Let $\left[N\right]$ be the Poincar\'e dual of the Euler class of the tangent bundle along the fibre of $E$ .
 Then

-\end{prop} The tangent bundle along the fibre will be defined in Subsection \ref{def classe euler}.
-Observe that the dual of the Euler class can indeed be represented by a subsurface of $E$, hence once we know its minimal genus we will be able to compute its simplicial volume.
-Unfortunately for now the known lower bounds on $||N||$ do not produce better inequalities for $||E||$ than the already known ones.
+\end{proposition} The tangent bundle along the fibre will be defined in Subsection \ref{def classe euler}.
+Observe that the dual of this Euler class can be represented by a subsurface of $E$, hence once we know its minimal genus we will be able to compute its $\ell_1$-norm.
+Unfortunately for now the known lower bounds on $\|\left[N\right]\|_1$ do not produce better inequalities for $\|E\|$ than the already existing ones.

 Signatures remain, analogously to simplicial volume, quite hard to calculate for general surface bundles and are essentially only computed for bundles coming from specific constructions: differences of Lefschetz fibrations or ramified coverings.
-We will specialise to the latter family of examples (see Section \ref{ramifie} for the definition and notations) and prove:
+More recently, Baykur used yet another method in \cite{baykur}, namely horizontal and vertical stabilizations, and obtained infinite families of surface bundles with non-zero signature.
+We will specialise to the examples arising through ramified coverings (see Section \ref{ramifie} for the definition and notations) and prove:

-\begin{theorem} Let $E$ be a surface bundle as in Section \ref{ramifie calcul}.
+\begin{theorem} Let $E$ be a surface bundle as in Section \ref{ramifie}.
 Then

-where $\Sigma'$ is one of the surfaces of the ramified covering construction and $d$ the degree of the ramified covering. \end{theorem} Remark that this improves the inequality $||E||\geq 6\chi(E)$ of the first author.
+where $\Sigma'$ is the base of the bundle and $d$ is the degree of the ramified covering. \end{theorem} Remark that this improves the inequality $\|E\|\geq 6\chi(E)$ of the first author.
+It constitutes the first example of surface bundles over surfaces for which the strict inequality $\|E\|> 6\chi(E)$ is shown.

 In the next section we recall the definitions of the invariants under consideration and the main tools to compute them.
 We devote Section \ref{preuve sign vol simp} to the proof of Theorem \ref{thm:sign vol simp} and Section \ref{preuve N et E} to the proof of Proposition \ref{prop: N et E}.
 The bundles related to ramified coverings will be treated in Section \ref{ramifie}.